vircadia/vircadia-native-core/README.md

 Then [download lastest Qt packages](http://qt-project.org/downloads), untar/install to your prefered path and set your `QT_CMAKE_PREFIX_PATH` environment variable as described above in the CMake section.
-It's recommended that you set the variable automatically on each shell instance to save this task in the future, such as:
+It's recommended to set the variable automatically on each shell instance to save this task in the future:

     echo 'export QT_CMAKE_PREFIX_PATH=~/Qt5.2.0/5.2.0/gcc_64/lib/cmake' >> ~/.bashrc